|

 The end of the nineteenth century marked the end of the Golden Age of Singing.
-Today's opera singers wonder what it was like to study with the great voice masters of the Golden Age — Garcia, Lamperti, Marchesi, Sbriglia, Cotogni, DeReszké, etc. To those unfamiliar with the history of vocal technique, this speculation remains a mystery.
+Today's opera singers often wonder what it was like to study with the great voice masters of the Golden Age - Garcia, Lamperti, Marchesi, Sbriglia, Cotogni, DeReszke, etc. To those unfamiliar with the history of vocal technique, this speculation remains a mystery.

 Around 1600, with the advent of opera, greater vocal demands were placed upon singers.
-Composers and singers then asked: "How can we advance the art of singing?
+Composers and singers then asked: "How do we advance the art of singing?
 Do laws of singing exist?
 If so, what are they?"

 The earliest voice teachers noticed that occasionally nature produces a complete voice — a natural singer of superior skill without prior training.
 They reasoned that to understand the conditions that produce vocal excellence, they must first examine the superior models furnished by nature.